 Basal Metabolic Rate (BMR)

-Your Basal Metabolic Rate (BMR) tells you how many calories your body needs just to maintain basic functions like breathing, circulation, and digestion.
+Your Basal Metabolic Rate (BMR) estimates how many calories your body needs just to maintain basic functions like breathing, circulation, and digestion.
 Knowing your BMR can help you adjust your caloric intake based on your goals—whether you're looking to lose weight, maintain it, or gain muscle.

 Who Should Avoid an InBody Scan?